BWeek-Anywhere-Fitness/back-end/README.md

 - Token created on user login (expires in 7 days).

 ### Future Updates
 - Check tokens for Admin user or Student/Instructor ID.
+(Pull Request made)
 - Write more back-end endpoint tests.
 - Change PUT/DELETE a student from a class to receive Student ID from Header instead of Request Body.
 - Rewrite database to have only one user database, instead of separate databases for Students and Instructors.